Skip to main content

 Why Choose Dr Sophie Ricketts for Your Abdominoplasty?

-If you are considering abdominoplasty and want to discuss whether this procedure is right for you, Dr Sophie Ricketts offers professional advice and compassionate care to guide you every step of the way.
+If you are considering abdominoplasty and want to discuss whether this procedure is suitable for you, Dr Sophie Ricketts offers professional advice and compassionate care throughout the process.

 By Body